Welcome to Highwoods Community Primary School Reception class

-Once a week children attend an afternoon session at Forest School.
+All children in reception have regular afternoon sessions at Forest School.
 Here we develop key skills for learning through hands on practical activities.

 Forest school ensures that children are given opportunities to develop outside of the classroom and boosts emotional well-being.
 Over time, children develop an increase in resilience, self confidence, enthusiasm for learning, communication and problem-solving skills.

 Tapestry is our online Learning Journey.
 All children are signed up at the start of the year, it is secure and confidential.

 Teaching staff upload regular observations, pictures and videos of what children are doing at school.
 This helps us to record their progress and is invaluable to open up communications between home and school so parents can discuss with their children about the things they have been doing.

 Parents are encouraged to upload their own observations to Tapestry of activities children do at home that support their learning.
 We often set Tapestry challenges to complete which relate to the work we have been completing in class.
 Children enjoy talking about what their parents have uploaded to Tapestry in Tapestry talk sessions (similar to show and tell).

 Don’t forget to check it regularly to see what your child has been learning.